Josefa Tolrà: Biography

-Tolrà was born on 6 January 1880 in Cabrils, Catalonia, Spain in a family of peasants.
-As a young woman, she had a very limited education and worked in a textile factory, where she met revolutionaries and spiritists.
+Tolrà was born on 6 January 1880 in Cabrils, Catalonia, Spain, in a family of peasants.
+As a young woman, she received very limited education and worked in a textile factory, where she met revolutionaries and spiritualists.

-After the death of two of her three children, one of them during the Spanish Civil War, Tolrà began to practise as a medium and healer in the 1940s after hearing voices and seeing faces result of the depression she fell into.
-According to Tolrà, her drawings and writings were the work of spirits and "beings of light" who dictated them to her, and while in a mediumistic trance.
-In fact, she did not recognise her works as her own.
-She referred to her drawings as Dibujo fuerza fluídica ("I draw fluidic force" in English).
+After the death of two of her three children, one of them during the Spanish Civil War, Tolrà began to practise as a medium and healer in the 1940s, when she was already over 60, after hearing voices and seeing faces as a result of the depression she fell into.
+According to Tolrà, her drawings and writings were the work of spirits and "beings of light", who dictated them to her, and while in a mediumistic trance.
+According to an art historian, she did not even recognise her works as her own.
+She referred to her drawings as Dibujo fuerza fluídica ("I draw fluidic force").

-As a medium, Tolrà was able to communicate with deceased figures such as the Catalan poet Jacint Verdaguer, the French scientist Louis Pasteur, and the Spanish mystic Santa Teresa de Jesús and could see people's aura.
+As a medium, Tolrà was said to communicate with deceased figures such as the Catalan poet Jacint Verdaguer, the French scientist Louis Pasteur, and the Spanish mystic Santa Teresa de Jesús, also seeing people's aura.

 Her works attracted avant-garde Catalan artistic groups like Dau al Set.
 One of these, Club Cobalto 49, exhibited Tolrà's works for the first time at the Sala Gaspar in Barcelona on the evening of 18 January 1956 at a private event.
 The works were chosen by psychiatrist Joan Obiols i Vié and evaluated by art critic Alexandre Cirici.
 Tolrà had agreed to the exhibition, although she did not attend, as she rarely left her hometown.

-Tolrà soon became popular among artists and renowned artists visited her at her home in Cabrils such as Antoni Tàpies, Joan Brossa, Modest Cuixart and Moisès Villèlia i Sanmartín.
+Tolrà soon became popular among artistic circles, and renowned artists visited her at her home in Cabrils such as Antoni Tàpies, Joan Brossa, Modest Cuixart and Moisès Villèlia i Sanmartín.

-In almost 20 years, Tolrà produced a total of nearly a hundred drawings and even wrote a novel.
+In almost 20 years, Tolrà produced a total of nearly a hundred drawings and also wrote a novel.
 Meanwhile, she also practised as a healer with her neighbours.
-She never sold her works, but gave them as gifts.
-Her main and most representative work is La gran teòsofa (1953), which is listed as part of the collection of the Prado Museum.
+She never sold her works, but gave them away as gifts.
+Her main and most representative work is La gran teòsofa (1953), which has been listed as part of the collection of the Prado Museum.

+Further, Tolrà wrote poems and "transcribed" messages that she included in her drawings, which she ascribed to something or someone "guiding her hand".
+Although she was illiterate and almost always spoke the Catalan language, her "transcribed" writings were in Spanish, albeit with grammatical and spelling errors, and covered geography, history, philosophy, mysticism, religion and art.

 Tolrà died on 15 October 1959 at the age of 79 at her home in her native Cabrils.
-Her legacy was preserved by her family, overall by her daughter Maria, and was not recovered until 1998, when the Association for Culture and Contemporary Art in Mataró organised an exhibition of her works, including drawings owned by Joan Brossa.
+Her legacy was preserved by her family, most of all by her daughter Maria, and was not publicly exhibited until 1998, when the Association for Culture and Contemporary Art in Mataró organised an exhibition of her works, including drawings owned by Joan Brossa.
 The chair in which she sat to create has also been preserved and has been displayed in exhibitions.

-Style

-Her work is categorised within naïve art.
-Tolrà began by doodling and ended up painting spiritual beings.
-She also embroidered.

-The art historian and professor at the University of Barcelona Pilar Bonet considers that there are three types of themes in Tolrà's work: